Aniket-Engg/node-postgres-registration/README.md

 - [x] Basic way to change password using old one.
 - [x] Basic way to change email validating with password.
 - [x] Delete account, confirming the action with password.
-- [ ] Warning/success messages on angular client.
+- [x] Warning/success messages on angular client.

 ### Development
 - [x] Restructure the routes to provide a RESTful API backend
 - [x] Implement a basic browser client in Angular
-- [ ] Switch from MongoDB to Postgres

 ### Setup Instructions
 1. To use the API subdomain, include "127.0.0.1 api.localhost.com" in your OS hosts file.